-Unless a Party requests a shorter exemption, the extension of time granted will be five years from the applicable deadline in Annex A or B. A country becoming a Party after a deadline passed in Annex A or B will not receive the full five year extension of time, since the maximum five year extension runs from the phase out dates in the Annexes, not from when the country becomes a Party.
-Article 6 was drafted this way to eliminate any incentive for delaying ratification of the Convention.
+Unless a Party requests a shorter exemption, the extension of time granted will be five years from the applicable deadline in Annex A or B. A country becoming a Party after a deadline passed in Annex A or B will not receive the full five year extension of time, since the maximum five year

 This initial filing must be accompanied by a statement explaining the need for the exemption.
 The Secretariat will create a public "register" of the exemptions received.
-The formats for registering the initial exemption were finalized at INC 6, and can be found at http://docs.nrdc.org/international/files/int\14120401b.pdf.
+The formats for registering the initial exemption were finalized at INC 6, and can be found at http://docs.nrdc.org/international/files/int_14120401b.pdf.

-ILLUSTRATIVE EXAMPLES:
+ILLUSTRATIVE EXAMPLES

-Scenario 1: Country 1 becomes a Party to the Convention when the Convention enters into force.
-Accompanying the ratification instrument, Country 1 registered an exemption for thermometers.
+Scenario I: Country I becomes a Party to the Convention when the Convention enters into force.
+Accompanying the ratification instrument, Country I registered an exemption for thermometers.
 Under Annex A of the Convention, mercury thermometers are subject to a 2020 phase-out deadline.
-Since Country 1 did not specify a shorter date for achieving compliance in its filing, Country 1 has until 2025 to meet the product restrictions for mercury thermometers in Article 4.
+Since Country I did not specify a shorter date for achieving compliance in its filing, Country I has until 2025 to meet the product restrictions for mercury thermometers in Article 4.

 Scenario 2: Country 2 becomes a Party to the Convention in 2022.
 Accompanying the ratification instrument, Country 2 registered an exemption for thermometers.
 Since Country 2 did not specify a shorter date for achieving compliance in its filing, Country 2 also has until 2025 to meet the product restrictions for mercury thermometers in Article 4.
-Country 2's later ratification did not affect when the initial extension of time expires for all Parties.
+Country 2's later ratification did does not affect when the initial extension of time expires for all Parties.